andresangelini/andresangelini.github.io/_posts/2018-10-10-Making-a-pattern-with-Sass-functions.md

 We first increase the number of image to `16` (a grid of `4 x 2` for each side).

 ```
-background-image: background-images($path-to-shades, 12);
+background-image: background-images($path-to-shades, 16);
 ```

-Then set the `background-positions` like these:
+Then set the `background-position`s like these:

 ```
 background-position: bkg-pos-grid($grid-x: 12%,